Master's and Nondegree Student Enrollment Procedures

 You may use your Tax Identification Number to acquire a US bank account via Bank One, US Bank, or Citibank.
 Additionally, you may use this number to obtain a US cellular phone via University Mobile or ZeeZoo.

-Masters and nondegree students will receive NetID and email account information from the TGS Financial Aid Office.
+Masters and nondegree students will receive NetID and email account information from TGS.
 Your NetID will be used to access the student services system (CAESAR), your email and other university systems.

 If you do not receive your NetID prior to the start of classes, you may obtain it by visiting an NUIT Support Center with your Wildcard (student ID card); the NUIT Support Center will not release NetID data over the phone or via email.
 More information is available at the NUIT website.